You've Been Trumped, BBC Two | reviews, news & interviews

 The argument was that the benefits to the local community through new jobs and tourist expenditure outweighed the environmental concerns.
 Fine, except the project was contracted to an Irish company, and much of the casual work was given to migrant labour.
 And with the Trump complex designed to be entirely self-contained, experts predict the positive impact on local economy will be negligible, certainly compared to the negative impact on the environment.

 That Trump’s cash was allowed to run roughshod over planning legislation and environmental issues is one thing.
 But what about the human cost?
 This film narrowed in on the impact on the lives of the people living in proximity to the golf site, and in particular Michael Forbes, a farmer who refused to sell his land and was thus subjected to a tirade of personal denigration and character assassination from Trump.
 “I don’t think guests in my hotel want to look down into a slum,” he said.
 “He lives like a pig; it’s disgusting.”

-Forbes' (pictured left) hands and forearms are festooned with tattoos; he speaks in impenetrable Doric which often requires subtitles.
+Forbes' (pictured) hands and forearms are festooned with tattoos; he speaks in impenetrable Doric which often requires subtitles.
 You can see why Trump views him with nothing but contempt; you can also see why Baxter loves him, wittily quoting from the 1983 film Local Hero, about another quiet, intransigent local eccentric who refused to bow to the Yankee business dollar.

 We see the cause uniting farmers, artists, fisherman, academics.
 When Trump is awarded an honorary degree at Robert Gordon University, the former principal returns his honorary degree in disgust.
 Former Clash producer Mickey Foote now lives in the area and makes an entertainingly committed activist.